MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

 **Navigation:** Teams admin center > Teams > Update policies

-Update policies are used to manage Teams and Office preview users who can see pre-release or preview features in the Teams app.
+Update policies are used to manage Teams and Office preview users who can see prerelease or preview features in the Teams app.
 Public preview isn't enabled by default.

 :::image type="content" source="media/update-policy-tac.png" alt-text="Screenshot of Teams update policy in the Teams admin center." lightbox="media/update-policy-tac-expand.png":::